caseydavenport/cube-tools/drafts/2023-10-21/REPORT.md

 This was a UG counters deck with [[Wilderness Reclamation]].

+# Aggro

+A RW aggro deck was drafted this time around.
+It didn't pick up on some of the more synergistic elements of the equipment theme, but still managed to be solidly threatening.
+I think within this draft, the balance seemed pretty good.
+It certainly punished slower decks enough to make it a viable strategy, but control still had a fighting chance.

+There was also a WUR deck with some aggro elements, but that was more of an aggro / control hybrid than anything else.

 # Other notes / summary

 - Drafters continue to get really strong red/blue spells-matter signals throughout the draft.
 Might want to tone those down a tiny bit.